akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice touched her father's arm.

-“Father.
-You should try to rest.”
+‘Father.
+You should try to rest.’
 He nodded, and she followed him towards the sleeping chamber.

 Harold stopped abruptly at the threshold.

 Beatrice saw it then: the bed where Mother had laid.
 The blankets were still rumpled from the morning she had been found.

-“I’ll change the linens tomorrow,” Beatrice said.
+‘I’ll change the linens tomorrow,’ Beatrice said.

-He looked at her gravely before slowly shaking his head and whispering, “I can’t.”
+He looked at her gravely before slowly shaking his head and whispering, ‘I can’t.’

 She waited, uncertain what she should do.